 People with HCV need to get blood tests to guide medication therapy before starting treatment.
 Which therapy is used depends on the genetic type of HCV that is causing the infection.
 These types are referred to as genotypes.
 The most common genotypes are 1, 2, and 3.
 Depending on the type of HCV a person has, and the extent of liver damage, the length of treatment can vary.

-The side effects of antiviral medications may include flu-like symptoms, anemia, fever, fatigue, headaches, weight loss, nausea, skin rashes, and muscle or bone pain.
+Hepatitis C medications are being researched rapidly, advancing antiviral medications and treatment strategies.
+Most antiviral treatments last from 8 to 12 weeks, although some may last longer.
+Depending on the medications used, the side effects of antiviral medications may include flu-like symptoms, anemia, fever, fatigue, headaches, weight loss, nausea, skin rashes, and muscle or bone pain.

 If you have been diagnosed with chronic hepatitis C, you can help prevent additional liver damage by not drinking alcohol or smoking cigarettes or cigars.
 Some commonly used prescription and non-prescription medications as well as herbal products can also affect the liver and cause more damage.
 Talk to your doctor or health care professional about the safety of taking certain medications.